tkhangf/tkhangf/README.md

 -->

 - 🔭 I’m currently working on Ferdon Blockchain Inc.
-- 🌱 I’m currently learning Computer Science at Can Tho University.
+- 🌱 I’m currently studying Computer Science at Can Tho University.

 <!--
 - 👯 I’m looking to collaborate on ...